sigpl2017/sigpl2017.github.io/_posts/2017-02-06-installation.markdown

         * Test by `coqc -v` in the command line.
 Check your `PATH` variable if you get an error.
         * Run CoqIDE by `coqide`.

-- Use IDEs supporting Coq.
+- Prepare IDEs for editing Coq proof.
     + CoqIDE: installed by default.
 (Recommended)
     + Emacs: [Company-Coq](https://github.com/cpitclaudel/company-coq).
 Follow the setup instructions.
     + Vim: [Coquille](https://github.com/the-lambda-church/coquille).